-It’s a common question: “My dog has diarrhea … is there a dog diarrhea home remedy?”
+It’s a common question: “My dog has diarrhea … is there a home remedy that actually works?“

-There are many potential causes of doggie diarrhea, and the first step in helping your dog is trying to narrow down the cause.
+The first step is to narrow down the cause.

 But first, let’s delve into the possible causes of acute diarrhea …

-Despite the discomfort it may cause, diarrhea can actually be the body’s way of dealing with illness – like bacteria and toxins, for example.
-It’s trying to get the offending agent out so it can’t cause any further harm.
+Despite the discomfort it may cause, diarrhea can actually be the body’s way of dealing with illness.
+The bowels can eject harmful bacteria and toxins before they cause harm.

 2. Change of Diet